I cut my cell phone bill by almost 70% and got a plan on the same network with more data!

 Now I’m loving my Mint Mobile service and have not had any problems since!
 My only regret is not switching sooner!

-Although my Mint Mobile activation went smoothly, I would not recommend the process for folks (like my mom) who are not comfortable swapping a SIM card from their phone, or entering long strings of numbers that need to be accurate.
+Although my Mint Mobile activation went smoothly, I would not recommend the process for folks (like my mom) who are not comfortable doing some of the steps that I’ve mentioned above.

-Luckily, there are other low-cost carriers that have physical stores and staff who are happy to help.
-If you want a low-cost carrier with physical stores, I would recommend Metro by T-Mobile, also very highly-rated online.
+Luckily, there are other low-cost carriers that have physical stores and staff who are happy to help if you don’t mind paying a bit more for their services.
+If you want a low-cost carrier with physical stores, I would recommend Metro by T-Mobile, also very highly rated online.

-So, I'm here to say that these low-cost carriers are not scams as I thought!
+So, I’m here to say that these low-cost carriers are not scams!
 I have experience now with Mint Mobile and Metro, and both have been great!

 There are caveats though.
 If you’re a heavy phone user, like a traveling salesman, and you need the ultimate in reliability and plenty of physical stores in lots of locations, then these low-cost carriers might not be right for you.
 But for most people, these carriers are great, and can save you a ton of money! – Brian